 TRSP supports research applications that will inform the FDA in regulation of the manufacture, marketing, and distribution of tobacco products to reduce the public health toll from tobacco product use in the United States.

 Research is encouraged in the following scientific domains.
-Only applications with research aims that are within FDA Center for Tobacco Products’ (CTP) regulatory authority will be considered for TRSP funding opportunities.
+These domains were updated in February 2021.
+Only applications with research aims that are within FDA's Center for Tobacco Products regulatory authority will be considered for TRSP funding opportunities.

 The term "characteristic" encompasses materials, ingredients (including additives and flavors), design, composition, heating source, and other features of a tobacco product, including harmful and potentially harmful constituents (HPHCs).
-Product characteristics can be incorporated into all of the below topics.
+Product characteristics can be incorporated into all of the topics below:

-Understanding how tobacco products and changes to tobacco product characteristics affect their potential to cause morbidity and mortality in both users and secondary exposure; including animal and cell culture models as well as novel alternative toxicology approaches that test the toxicity of tobacco smoke, aerosols, or specific constituents in tobacco.
+Understanding how tobacco products and changes to tobacco product characteristics affect their potential to cause morbidity and mortality in both users and through secondary exposure; including animal (in vivo) and cell culture (in vitro) models as well as novel alternative toxicology approaches that test the toxicity of tobacco smoke, aerosols, or specific constituents in tobacco and the tobacco product.

 - Toxicological assays (in vivo and in vitro) to compare toxicity across different types of tobacco products within the same class including ENDS, cigars, waterpipes, and smokeless tobacco.

 - How product design characteristics (variation(s) in those characteristics) impact constituent exposure and toxicity from tobacco products.